-We have read about magnetic susceptibility of a material earlier and we know this property is used for the classification of materials into diamagnetic, paramagnetic and ferromagnetic substances.
-We know that the material is diamagnetic if the value of χ is small and negative, paramagnetic if the value of χ is small and positive and ferromagnetic if the value is large and positive.
+Magnetic susceptibility of a material is the property used for the classification of materials into Diamagnetic, Paramagnetic and Ferromagnetic substances.
+The material is Diamagnetic if the value of χ is small and negative, Paramagnetic if the value of χ is small and positive and Ferromagnetic if the value is large and positive.
 In this section, we will learn more about these substances and how they are classified on the basis of their susceptibility.

-Diamagnetic substances are those which have a tendency to move from stronger part of the external magnetic field to the weaker part of the external magnetic field.
+Diamagnetic substances are those which have a tendency to move from stronger part to the weaker part of the external magnetic field.
 We can also say that the diamagnetic substances get repelled by a magnet.

 Consider the figure shown above.
 We have a diamagnetic substance placed in an external magnetic field.
 We see that the field lined get repelled by the material and the field inside the material is reduced.
 If we place this substance in a non-uniform magnetic field, it tends to move from the point of high electric field to that of low electric field.

-Ferromagnetic substances are those substances that when placed in an external magnetic field, get strongly magnetized.
-Also, they tend to move from a region of weak magnetic field to the region of strong magnetic field and get strongly attracted towards a magnet.
+Ferromagnetic substances are those substances that when it’s placed in an external magnetic field, gets strongly magnetized.
+Also, they tend to move from a region of weak to the region of strong magnetic field and gets strongly attracted towards a magnet.
 In a ferromagnetic material, the individual atoms possess a dipole moment, similar to a paramagnetic material.
-When placed in a magnetic field, the atoms interact with one another, and get spontaneously aligned in a common direction.
+When placed in a magnetic field, the atoms interact with one another, and gets spontaneously aligned in a common direction.
 The direction is common over a macroscopic volume which we term as a domain.
 The domain has a net magnetization and each domain directs itself in the direction of B0, which results in its strong magnetization.

 To learn more about diamagnetic, paramagnetic and ferromagnetic substances and other related topics, download Byju’s The Learning App.